ankishb/Algorithm-DS-Problems/c++_tutorial.md

 > By default all members of a class are private.
 Since no access specifier is there for Point(), it becomes private and it is called outside the class when t1 is constructed in main.

 ---

-## Difference between pre and post increment:

-You hit the nail on the head.
-Your understanding is correct.
-The difference between pre and post increment expressions is just like it sounds.
-Pre-incrementation means the variable is incremented before the expression is set or evaluated.
-Post-incrementation means the expression is set or evaluated, and then the variable is altered.
-It's easy to think of it as a two step process.

-b = x++;

-is really:

-b = x;
-x++;

-and

-b = ++x;

-is really:

-x++;
-b = x;

-## Operator overloading:
-In C++, We can have more than one constructor in a class with same name, as long as each has a different list of arguments.This concept is known as Constructor Overloading and is quite similar to function overloading.

-    Overloaded constructors essentially have the same name (name of the class) and different number of arguments.
-    A constructor is called depending upon the number and type of arguments passed.
-    While creating the object, arguments must be passed to let compiler know, which constructor needs to be called.

 ## Difference between `overloading` and `overriding`
 - Overloading a method (or function) in C++ is the ability for functions of the same name to be defined as long as these methods have different signatures (different set of parameters).
 Method overriding is the ability of the inherited class rewriting the virtual method of the base class.

-1. In overloading, there is a relationship between methods available in the same class whereas in overriding, there a is relationship between a superclass method and subclass method.
+1. Function Overloading happens in the `same class` when we declare same functions with different arguments in the same class.
+Function Overriding is happens in the child class when `child class overrides parent class function`.
+2. In function overloading function signature should be different for all the overloaded functions.
+In function overriding the signature of both the functions (overriding function and overridden function) should be same.
+3. Overloading happens at the compile time thats why it is also known as `compile time polymorphism` while overriding happens at run time which is why it is known as `run time polymorphism`.
+4. In function overloading we can have `any number of overloaded functions`.
+In function overriding we can have only one overriding function in the child class.
-2. Overloading does not block inheritance from the superclass whereas overriding blocks inheritance from the superclass.
+5. `Overloading does not block inheritance` from the superclass whereas overriding blocks inheritance from the superclass.
-3. In overloading, separate methods share the same name whereas in overriding, subclass method replaces the superclass.
-4. Overloading must have different method signatures whereas overriding must have same signature.

-#### Another response
-1. Overloading happens at compile-time while Overriding happens at runtime: The binding of overloaded method call to its definition has happens at compile-time however binding of overridden method call to its definition happens at runtime.
-2. The most basic difference is that overloading is being done in the same class while for overriding base and child classes are required.
-Overriding is all about giving a specific implementation to the inherited method of parent class.
-3. Static binding is being used for overloaded methods and dynamic binding is being used for overridden/overriding methods.
+6. `Static binding` is being used for overloaded methods and `dynamic binding` is being used for overridden/overriding methods.
-4. Performance: Overloading gives better performance compared to overriding.
+7. Performance: `Overloading gives better performance compared to overriding`.
 The reason is that the binding of overridden methods is being done at runtime.
-5. private and final methods can be overloaded but they cannot be overridden.
+8. `private and final methods can be overloaded but they cannot be overridden`.
 It means a class can have more than one private/final methods of same name but a child class cannot override the private/final methods of their base class.
-6. Argument list should be different while doing method overloading.
-Argument list should be same in method Overriding.

 ---